By William A. Lasher

 “Sí,” he says yawning.
 “Benito Number One.”
 He gives Rodolfo a playful punch on the shoulder and smiles.
-“Stick with me, buddy, and I’ll make big things happen for you to.”
+“Stick with me, buddy, and I’ll make big things happen for you too.”

-“I was kinda worried that Chip might expect too much out of us, after Oswaldo and the rest of them were killed.
+“I was kind of worried that Chip might expect too much out of us, after Oswaldo and the rest of them were killed.
 Because me and you are it.
 All that’s left of the original gang.”

 “Nothing to worry about, Rodolfo.
 We have the Benito Clones now, and they’ll do the dirty work for us.”